mabrasjelyn-stack/fruit-slice-detector/README.md

 <div align="center">
 <img src="assets/banana-slice.png" width="350" alt="Banana Slice">
 </div>
-**Description:** Bananas create perfect circular "coins" with a creamy texture when sliced.
+Bananas create perfect circular "coins" with a creamy texture when sliced.
 They have no seeds or complex internal structure.

 ---